MicrosoftDocs/security/operations/respond-incident.md

 ## Step 3.
 Continue the investigation in the Microsoft Sentinel portal (as needed)

-Use these steps as a general method to continue the incident investigation with Microsoft Sentinel using the improved incidents page (Preview):
+Use these steps as a general method to continue the incident investigation with Microsoft Sentinel using the improved incidents page (Preview).

 1. In the Microsoft Sentinel portal, locate the incident in the incident queue, select it, and then select **View full details** in the incident summary pane.
 1. From the **Overview** tab pane: